Indigenous Studies

 Expand your horizons while studying abroad, conducting meaningful research, or working in the community with your UBC colleagues.

-Learn more about Co-op, Go Global and Undergraduate Research Awards opportunities at Experiential Education.
+Learn more about Co-op, Go Global, Undergraduate Research Awards and other opportunities at Experiential Education.

 Design research projects relevant and respectful to a particular Indigenous community or agency, and implement the project working on-site in that community or agency.